takahe-linux/pkgs/README.md

 between the host and target systems, but that's a job for another day.

+# Goals #

+The long-term goal of Takahe linux is to provide a working system, based on the musl libc, the Linux kernel, and some userspace tools.

+I would also like it to be self-hosting: a system running Takahe Linux can build another system, also running Takahe Linux.
+Preferably, it would also be easy to bootstrap to new architetures (at least those supported by Linux and Musl - at the moment, realistically that means ARM and x86-64 as I have hardware for both.

+In the future, I'd love to be building and maintaining a Linux distro entirely from 'vintage' computers - but I'd need something a bit more grunty than my Toshiba to do that!

 # Takahe #

 The Takahe is a flightless New Zealand bird, which was thought to be extinct.